aicsx/Hackintosh-Asus-Prime-H310M-K-R2.0/README.md

 **Before using EFI remember that it is necessary to generate a serial number with GenSMBIOS for iMac19.1 and apply the serials generated with ProperTree**.
 #### Pictures
 ![Screenshot](https://raw.githubusercontent.com/aicsx/Hackintosh-Asus-Prime-H310M-K-R2.0/main/screenshot/Schermata%202022-04-22%20alle%2022.10.01.png)

+## update Monterey 12.4
+I update at latest release xcode,python and systemOS.
+After 24 Min It all ok! you can upgrade with my EFI
+### Bugfix
+Latest update enable FaceTime and iMessages.
+Work full!